codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/CSS-IDs-ac06.md

 }
 ```

-You may see a complete example on the left ...
+You can see a complete example on the left ...
 Feel free to play with it.

 ### In short :